 Generally, an infant who is afflicted with serious birth asphyxia has deficient color, or cyanosis, muscle tone and responsiveness, as indicated by a low five-minute Apgar score, which is a technique used to provide a summary of a newborn’s health.
 Acute cases of asphyxia can lead to cardiac arrest and death.

-If your child suffered birth asphyxia due to the negligence of a doctor or other health care provider, call our Fort Lauderdale birth injury attorneys at Chalik & Chalik.
+If your child suffered birth asphyxia due to the negligence of a doctor or other health care provider, call our Fort Lauderdale birth injury birth asphyxia injury lawyers at Chalik & Chalik.
 You may be able to obtain damages arising from a settlement or jury verdict.